 However, standards are only one part of the equation.
 Both Vogmask and Cambridge Mask have also been tested by the third party laboratory Nelson Labs for filtration.
-Vogmask displays their results publicly on their technical page.
-Cambridge Mask does not display their certificates publicly, but upon reaching out they provided them.
+Vogmask displays its results publicly on its technical page.
+Cambridge Mask test results can be found on its certifications and testing page.

 The table above shows the minimum recorded results from the samples tested.
 These results were obtained using particles with a count median diameter of 0.075μm and a mass median diameter of 0.26μm for particle filtration efficiency (PFE), 3.0μm for bacterial filtration (BFE) and 3.2μm for viral filtration (VFE).
 This is the standard particle test size used by Nelson Labs.

 The Airinum Urban Air Mask 2 is slightly harder to compare.
 This mask has the most diverse set of third-party testing, and the certificates can be found on their website.
-The issue is, since Airinum used other labs for testing (in this case, RISE), they have more extensive particle filtration results but no bacterial or viral testing.
+Since Airinum used other labs for testing (in this case, RISE) the results are harder to compare.
+However, VFE and BFE testing was carried out by Nelson Labs.

 For that reason, I chose to use the RISE results that most closely resembled the particle filtration efficiency (PFE) test carried out on Vogmask and Cambridge Mask by Nelson Labs.
 At more realistic airflow rates (such as 1L/s, still more than most people will breathe) the Urban Air Mask 2 has > 99.9% filtration at 0.3μm (source).